-Two new exhibitions, Discovering New Hampshire and Remembrance and Reality: Landscape Paintings of New Hampshire, will open in October 2015.
+Two new exhibitions, Discovering New Hampshire and Remembrance and Reality: Landscape Paintings of New Hampshire, will open on November 6, 2015.

 More About the New Hampshire Historical Society's Museum